Tashmoo Springs Pumping Station

 The Tashmoo Springs Pumping Station is a historic waterworks facility in Tisbury, Massachusetts, on the island of Martha's Vineyard.
 The pump station and associated works were first constructed by private interests in the 1880s to provide a reliable water supply for the burgeoning resort areas of Tisbury as well as the port of Vineyard Haven.
 The facilities were taken over by the town in the early 20th century, after which some alterations were made to accommodate technological improvements.
-Followinga series of hurricanes in the mid-20th century, which highlighted the risks of the station's location and ability to provide reliable drinking water, the town abandoned the facility.
+Following a series of hurricanes in the mid-20th century, which highlighted the risks of the station's location and ability to provide reliable drinking water, the town abandoned the facility.
 Since then it has been largely abandoned, although it was used in the 1990s by a bottled water interest, and some work has been done to preserve the Late Victorian main pumping station building.

 History

 The town of Tisbury, Massachusetts occupies the West Chop portion of the island of Martha's Vineyard.
 It is separated from neighboring West Tisbury by a line including Lake Tashmoo, a saltwater lake on the western side of the chop, and a freshwater spring that fed the lake.
 The Tisbury area was settled in the 17th century, and has since then been home to the island's major port, Vineyard Haven.

 The northern reaches of West Chop were used for agriculture well into the 19th century.
 Interest in developing the area as a summer resort began in the 1870s with several failed proposals, but began in a serious way in the 1880s with the establishment of the West Chop Land Company.
 Financial interests in that company, seeking a reliable water supply for the growing development, formed the Vineyard Haven Water Company in 1886.
 This company purchased 30 acre of land, including Tashmoo Spring and lakefront on Lake Tashmoo, and in 1887 constructed a steam-powered pumping station at a cost of $48.300.
 It was the island's first water pumping station.

 The pumping station was powered by two steam engines, and drew water from the lake.
 It was delivered by a series of pipes to the new development at West Chop, and to Vineyard Haven, where it supplied water for a few fire hydrants and private homes.
 It was relatively quickly found to be inadequate for the needs of water supply and of fire prevention, and the private company was criticized for its high rates.
 The town took over the facility from the company in 1905 by eminent domain.